openshift/enhancements/enhancements/etcd/automated-backups.md

 A new controller in the cluster-etcd-operator `EtcdBackupScheduleController` would then reconcile the `EtcdBackupSchedule` CRD with the following workflow:
 - Watches the `EtcdBackupSchedule` CR as created by an admin
-- Creates a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that would in turn create etcd backup requests `EtcdBackupRequest` at the desired schedule
+- Creates a [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) that would in turn create `EtcdBackupRequest` CRs at the desired schedule
 - Updates the CronJob for any changes in the schedule
 - Fulfils the specified retention policy by pruning existing backup files before creating a new `EtcdBackupRequest`
 - Prunes completed `EtcdBackupRequest` CRs older than a default time period e.g 24hrs